-The way in which each module on your degree course is assessed will also vary, however, for the assessments listed as 'summative', you will receive a mark for it which will count towards your overall mark for the module, and potentially your degree classification, depending on your year of study.
+The way in which each module on your degree course is assessed will also vary.
+Assessments designated as 'summative' will receive a mark which will count towards your overall mark for the module, and potentially your degree classification, depending on your year of study.
 On successful completion of the module you will gain the credits listed.
-'Coursework' might typically include a written assignment, like an essay.
-Coursework might also include a report, dissertation or portfolio.
-'Practical assessments' might include an oral assessment or presentation, or a demonstration of practical skills required for the particular module.

 More detailed information on modules, including teaching and learning methods, and methods of assessment, can be found via the online Module Catalogue.
-The accuracy of the information contained in this document is reviewed regularly by the university, and may also be checked routinely by external agencies, such as the Quality Assurance Agency (QAA).
+The accuracy of the information contained in this document is reviewed regularly by the university, and may also be checked routinely by external agencies.